Microcontroller solutions for modern architectures

 Safety

-Simplified SoC Integration
+Simplified SoC integration

 Magillem tools automate SoC design workflows, supporting IP-XACT standards for faster development cycles and improved collaboration.